-The marina is open on weekends and designated holidays from April until the second week of January.
+The marina will be closed from January 11 through April 8, 2016.
+It will reopen on Saturday, April 9 on weekends and designated holidays until the second week of January.
 Marina hours are from 10 a.m. to 4 p.m., with the last boat rental going out at 3 p.m.
 Rental boats include canoes, paddleboats, and kayaks.
 Boat rentals are $10 plus tax per boat for one hour, $15 plus tax per boat for two hours, and $25 plus tax per boat for four hours. $10 cash deposit per rental.

 Rent a site with a platform tent or tepee already set up at the park's innovative Rent-a-Tent campground.
 There are 25 tent sites and two tepee sites, each with running water, a fire ring, a picnic table, a grill, and electricity.
 Restrooms and shower facilities are conveniently located throughout the campground.
 Renters are able to use sports equipment found in the park office free of charge, and can also purchase a discount pass to Splash Adventure water park during the aquatics season.
 No RV sites are available.
 Firewood and ice are sold at the park office.
 Reservations required.
 Wi-Fi is available at the campground.
 View campground rules.